JacekDubikowski/build-your-own-framework/readme.md

 ```

 We can see a few in the code.
-First, we need annotation to point classes to be provided by framework.
-I made the
+First, we need annotation to point classes to be provided by the framework.
-decision to use standardised `jakarta.inject.*` library for annotation and to be more precise just
+I decided to use the standardized `jakarta.inject.*` library for annotation and to be more precise just the `jakarta.inject.Singleton`.
-the `jakarta.inject.Singleton`.
 The same as used by *Micronaut*.

 The second thing that we can be sure about is that we need some *BeanProvider*.
 The frameworks like to call it using
 word `Context` like `ApplicationContext`.

-The third think is that we need to have some annotation processor that would allow us to get the instances we expect
+The third thing is that we need to have some annotation processor that would allow us to get the instances we expect
-doing most of the work in compile time.
-The presented code would be perfectly valid for runtime solution too.
+to do most of the work in compile time.
+The presented code would be perfectly valid for runtime solutions too.

 For the sake of simplicity we would assume the framework:

 * handles classes annotated with *@Singleton* that has one constructor only,
-* would utilise singleton scope and each bean will have only one instance,
+* would utilize singleton scope and each bean will have only one instance,
 * doesn't handle the annotation on one of the constructors or static factory method,
 * doesn't
   handle [@Configuration](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Configuration.html)